GLOBAL MARKETS-Dollar charges higher after Fed hikes rates

 * Michael Goldstein will remain as an executive director and acting CEO Source text for Eikon: Further company coverage:

-* Dollar at 14-yr high on FX basket, smashes key euro levels
+* Dollar hits 14-yr high on currency basket, 10-mth peak on yen

 By Marc Jones